 4.c.
 Other Landlord Incentives A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: □New admissions (i.e., applicants) only ☐ Currently assisted households only New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
+This MTW activity applies to: □New admissions (i.e., applicants) only □Currently assisted households only New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
 This MTW activity applies to: ⊠all family types □only to selected family types An MTW activity can apply to a tenant-based and or project-based voucher. ☐ The MTW activity applies to all properties with project-based vouchers. ☐ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
 The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: Does not apply to PHA owned, LIHTC units, units with regulatory agreements, or Project-Based Voucher units.
 This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
 The AHA implemented this activity on July 1, 2023 and has not made any changes to the policy.
 As a result of this activity, the AHA has had more landlords who have shown an interest in leasing to housing program participants and has had 41 more landlords who have housed program participants.
 This activity has not been discontinued and is not planned to be discontinued.

-5.a.
-Pre-Qualifying Unit Inspections Currently Implementing ACTIVITY 2022-06: This activity to incentivize landlords to participate in the AHA's HCV-voucher programs in combination with activities 2022-04, 2022-05, 2022-07, and 2022-11.
-Initial inspections of units can be conducted up to 90 days prior to unit lease-up to help incentivize landlords to participate in the hcv/, PBV, EHV, and SV program and avoid delays in leasing.
-Participants or landlords can request a special (interim) inspection at any time.
-Custom Question: How long is the pre-inspection valid for?
-90 days This MTW activity serves the following statutory objectives: □Cost effectiveness □ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: ⊠Neutral ☐ Increased revenue ☐ Decreased revenue ☐ Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+F.a.
+Dro Qualifying Unit Increations 5.a.
+Pre-Qualifying Unit Inspections Currently Implementing , , , ACTIVITY 2022-06: This activity to incentivize landlords to participate in the AHA's voucher programs in combination with activities 2022-04, 2022-05, 2022-07, and 2022- 11.
+Initial inspections of units can be conducted up to 90 days prior to unit lease-up to help incentivize landlords to participate in the HCV, PBV, EHV, and SV program and avoid delays in leasing.
+Participants or landlords can request a special (interim) inspection at any time. map details and anny annot Custom Question: How long is the pre-inspection valid for?
+90 days This MTW activity serves the following statutory objectives: □Cost effectiveness □ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: ⊠Neutral □Increased revenue □ Decreased revenue □ Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
 This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
 The AHA implemented this activity on July 1, 2023 and has not made any changes to the policy.
 Between July 1, 2023 and June 30, 2024, 35 pre-qualifying inspections were conducted.
-Starting on April 1, 2025, the AHA plans to apply this activity to the EHV and SV programs.
+Starting on April 17, 2025, the AHA plans to apply this activity to the EHV and SV programs.
+This activity has not been discontinued and is not planned to be discontinued.
 This activity has not been discontinued and is not planned to be discontinued.